luismael15/busy_minds/README.md

 ## Features

  - Create and manage "thought" and "learning" cards.
  - Cards are color coded by type and can be filtered by type, year, month and tag on the dashboard.
+ - Each user only sees their own cards after signing in.

 ## Prerequisites